 NeoMutt now has all the big features that existed as patches.
 It’s stable and up-to-date with Mutt.
 So, what next?

 Below is a list of areas we’d like to work on:

 You can contact the developers in several ways:

-IRC Channel - #neomutt on irc.freenode.net
+IRC Channel - #neomutt on irc.libera.chat

 Raise an Issue on GitHub - If you find a bug please create a new issue for us to track the problem.

 Contact the Lead developer - Richard Russon <firstname.lastname@example.org>

 Note: He is often busy, so replies might take some time.